 The National Cathedral Flower Mart is Washington, D.C.'s spring festival for garden enthusiasts and families that features annuals, perennials, landscape exhibits, Olmsted Woods and Garden tours, musical entertainment, gourmet food, a book sale, and children's activities such as a rock wall, moon bounce, a mini-Ferris wheel, and a century-old restored carousel.

-Held on the grounds of the Washington National Cathedral annually since 1939, the Flower Mart is sponsored by the volunteer organization All Hallows Guild and will take place on Friday, May 4, 2018, starting at 10 a.m.
+Held on the grounds of the Washington National Cathedral annually since 1939, the Flower Mart is sponsored by the volunteer organization All Hallows Guild and will take place on Friday, May 3 and Saturday, May 4, 2019, starting at 10 a.m.

 The festival encircles Washington National Cathedral with its tents and includes more than 80 booths offering gardening items, handbags, jewelry, and more.
 Additionally, embassies and international floral designers will be bringing an extraordinary display of floral arrangements to decorate the event space.